Tanger Kansas City at Legends

 Tanger Kansas City at Legends (formerly The Legends at Village West and Legends Outlets Kansas City), is a super-regional shopping mall located in the Village West development in Kansas City, Kansas.
 The mall has a gross leasable area of roughly 700000 sqft.

 The shopping center is surrounded by various attractions and offers over 110 retail and restaurant outlets, including Dave & Buster's and Yard House.
 Popular department stores include Tory Burch, Michael Kors, Ann Taylor, Kate Spade, Nike, TJ Maxx, and H&M.

-Legends Outlets features an audio walking tour of over 80 Kansans represented visually on medallions, posters, murals, and sculptures.
-Legends Outlets honors Kansas legends in athletics, politics, science, art, and other fields.
+Tanger Kansas City at Legends honors Kansas legends in athletics, politics, science, art, and other fields.
 The theme is interwoven throughout the facility and offers information about Kansas’ history and heritage.
 Each corridor and courtyard is dedicated to a particular category of famous Kansans or aspect of the state’s history, such as a replica of The Wizard of Ozs Yellow Brick Road.

 In 2012, the mall went into foreclosure.
 After being repurchased by original developer Dan Lowe, it was renamed Legends Outlets Kansas City.

-In September 2025, Tanger purchased the Legends Outlets Kansas City for $130 million and rebranded the outlet mall as Tanger Kansas City at Legends.
+In September 2025, Tanger purchased the Legends Outlets Kansas City and rebranded the outlet mall as Tanger Kansas City at Legends.